kbmatjila/Retail_Loan_Default_Risk_Model/README.md

 The final model achieved a test AUC of approximately 0.87, indicating that the model was able to reasonably separate borrowers who defaulted from those who did not in the simulated dataset.

+## Dataset

+The dataset used in this project was obtained from Kaggle and was published by Lao Tse.
+It contains simulated consumer lending data covering borrower characteristics, loan characteristics and loan default outcomes.

+Source: Kaggle - Lao Tse

 ## Disclaimer

 This project uses simulated data and is intended for educational purposes.